Museums in Boulder County and Surrounding Area

 Nederland Mining Museum

 200 Bridge St., Nederland, 303-258-0567; www.bouldercounty.org.
 A glimpse into the world of hard rock mining days in Boulder County.
-Open weekends beginning in late May.
+Open weekends beginning during the summer.

 Rocky Mountain Quilt Museum